 Masses for Holy Days and the seasons of Christmas and Easter will be advertised on the bulletin.

 Baptisms are held by appointment and are usually at 12 noon on a Sunday.
 Before the baptism can proceed the parents or guardians need to complete a short programme of preparation.
-Our baptism coordinator is Mrs Susan Mawtus.
-To enquire about having your child baptised and starting this process please download the baptism form and return to the parish office.
+Our baptism coordinators are Mrs Susan Mawtus and Mrs Maria Cooper.
+To enquire about having your child baptised and starting this process please download the baptism form and return to the parish office at the priests house, not the church.

 Have you ever thought of becoming a Catholic?